Why Study History?

 Why Study History at Worcester Sixth Form College?

-History links well with many other subjects available at College, particularly Politics, Law, Sociology, Philosophy, Ethics & Religion, Classical Civilisation, Geography and Economics.
+History (Early Modern or Modern) pairs brilliantly with a wide range of subjects at College - especially Politics, Law, Sociology, Philosophy, Ethics & Religion, Classical Civilisation, Geography and Economics.

 Progression Opportunities